MicrosoftDocs/sdk-api/sdk-api-src/content/mswsock/nf-mswsock-acceptex.md

 ---
 UID: NF:mswsock.AcceptEx
 title: AcceptEx function (mswsock.h)
 description: Accepts a new connection, returns the local and remote address, and receives the first block of data sent by the client application.
 Note  This function is a Microsoft-specific extension to the Windows Sockets specification. .
+(AcceptEx)
 helpviewer_keywords: ["AcceptEx","AcceptEx function [Winsock]","_win32_acceptex_2","winsock.acceptex_2","winsock/AcceptEx"]
 old-location: winsock\acceptex_2.htm
 tech.root: WinSock